 - 1. Non-waivable charges include a personal discretionary charge or purchase for: - a.
-Insurance, unless the insurance is required for a student to participate in an activity, class, or program; - b.
+Insurance, unless the insurance is required for a student to participate in an activity, class, or program;

+- b.
 College credit related to the successful completion of a concurrent enrollment class or an advanced placement examination; and - c.
 A personal consumable item such as a yearbook, class ring, letterman jacket or sweater, or other similar item, except when requested or required by a school as a condition to a student's participation. - 2.
 Charges designated by Utah Code, federal law, or administrative rule not to be a fee are non-waivable charges including: - a.
-Tuition for nonresident out-of-state students and foreign students, foreign student transcript translation fees and I-20 form processing charges; - A charge for an activity, class, program, that meets the criteria of a noncurricular club as described in Utah Code Title 53G, Chapter 7, Part 7, Student Clubs; - c.
+Tuition for nonresident out-of-state students and foreign students, foreign student transcript translation fees and I-20 form processing charges; - A charge for an activity, class, program, that meets the criteria of a noncurricular club as described in Utah Code Title 53G, Chapter 7, Part 7, Student Clubs: - c.
 A charge for a school breakfast or lunch; - d.
 A fine for improper use of school property, including a parking violation; or - e.
-A fine for replacement of damaged or lost school property in accordance with Utah Code Ann. §53G-8-212. - If the student and the student's parent are unable to pay for damages or if it is determined by the school in consultation with the student's parent that the student's interests would not be served if the parent were to pay for the damages, the school may provide for a program of work the student may complete in lieu of the payment.
+A fine for replacement of damaged or lost school property in accordance with Utah Code Ann. §53G-8-212. - 1) If the student and the student's parent are unable to pay for damages or if it is determined by the school in consultation with the student's parent that the student's interests would not be served if the parent were to pay for the damages, the school may provide for a program of work the student may complete in lieu of the payment. - 2) No fine may be assessed for damages which may be reasonably attributed to normal wear and tear.